FantasticFiasco/axis-discovery-ssdp-js/.github/CONTRIBUTING.md

 ## Pull Request Process

 1. Run tests and ensure that they all pass
-2. Ensure that ReSharper report no errors
-3. Rebase and squash your commits with meaningful commit messages
+2. Rebase and squash your commits with meaningful commit messages

 ## Commit Messages